EU says near deal with Washington on derivatives rules

 "The discussions are going fine and we are suddenly quite close to completing an agreement on this," Guersent told the European Parliament's economic affairs committee on Tuesday.

-The United States has proposed streamlinining registration requirements for non-U.S. derivatives traders.
+The United States has proposed streamlining registration requirements for non-U.S. derivatives traders.

 "It is quite likely we will have further discussions next week," Guersent said, adding that new proposals from the CFTC were "quite encouraging".